Proposition 215 - The Compassionate Use Act of 1996

 Approved medical cannabis patients pay lower taxes than those who are purchasing recreational cannabis.
 Medical cannabis patients who choose to sign up for the voluntary state medical marijuana ID card program are exempt from sales tax on medical cannabis products.

 The state medical marijuana ID card program (called MMIC) is available only to approved patients with a letter from a physician.
 You can apply for this card at the Department of Health in the county of your primary residence.
-The cost of the card is $100 ($50 if you have Medi-Cal insurance).
-Once the state verifies your approval with your cannabis physician, you will receive the card and can show it at your dispensary to get the exemption on sales taxes.
+There is a fee for this card.
+Once the state verifies your approval with your cannabis physician, you will receive the card and can show it at your dispensary to get the exemption on some of the taxes.
 It is up to you if you want to apply for the state ID card as this is a voluntary, not mandatory, program.